OctopusDeploy/blog/blog/2021-06/rfc-ecs-milestone1/index.md

 ### Fall back to CloudFormation

-Behind the scenes the new step will generate CloudFormation templates, which will then be executed for you.
+Behind the scenes, the new step will generate CloudFormation templates, which will then be executed for you.
 This ensures all resources can be [audited](https://octopus.com/blog/ten-pillars-of-pragmatic-deployments#auditable-deployments) and [tracked](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-stack-drift.html) with existing CloudFormation tooling.

 However, any opinionated step will eventually meet a use case that it doesn't support.
-For those with specialized requirements, or those who outgrow the proposed step, we'll offer the ability to convert the opinionated step into a raw CloudFormation template.
+For those with specialized requirements, or for those who outgrow the proposed step, we'll offer the ability to convert the opinionated step into a raw CloudFormation template.

-Simply select the convert option in the overflow menu, and the step will be converted into a CloudFormation deployment step, giving you complete control over your ECS deployments, without having to recreate them from scratch:
+Simply select the **Convert** option in the overflow menu, and the step will be converted into a CloudFormation deployment step, giving you complete control over your ECS deployments, without having to recreate them from scratch:

 ![Step mockup showing conversion from opinionated step to raw CloudFormation template](overflow-menu-v2.png)

 *Step mockup showing conversion from opinionated step to raw CloudFormation template.*

-To allow the deployment of CloudFormation templates with Docker image references (which is an increasingly common scenario with [EKS](https://aws.amazon.com/eks/), [ECS](https://aws.amazon.com/ecs/), [Lightsail](https://aws.amazon.com/lightsail/), [Lambdas](https://aws.amazon.com/lambda/), and [AppRunner](https://aws.amazon.com/apprunner/)), the **Deploy an AWS CloudFormation template** step will be updated to support [additional package references](https://octopus.com/blog/script-step-packages).
+To allow the deployment of CloudFormation templates with Docker image references (which is a common scenario with [EKS](https://aws.amazon.com/eks/), [ECS](https://aws.amazon.com/ecs/), [Lightsail](https://aws.amazon.com/lightsail/), [Lambdas](https://aws.amazon.com/lambda/), and [AppRunner](https://aws.amazon.com/apprunner/)), the **Deploy an AWS CloudFormation template** step will be updated to support [additional package references](https://octopus.com/blog/script-step-packages).
 This allows Docker images to be defined and referenced in a CloudFormation template, while deferring the image tag selection to release creation time.

 ## What is the scope of the first ECS milestone?

-Our goal is to release the ECS integration incrementally, both to get the feature out to our customers sooner, and to collect feedback from early adopters.
+Our goal is to release the ECS integration incrementally, to get the feature to our customers sooner, and to collect feedback from early adopters.

 The proposed step above is a high level look at where we see this new feature going, but the first milestone will likely have the following limitations: